jonhiggs/all-the-opts/README.md

 # Pure-Getopt-Plus

+Wouldn't it be nice if didn't have to use getopt anymore?

 `pure-getopt` which is designed to make GNU getopt's features available everywhere.

 This is a wrapper to make it super easy to parse switches.